tsevdos/codehub-react/bite-sized-learning/react-code-smells/presentation/presentation.md

 # How to fix code duplication

 - seperation of concerns
-- build flexible / re-usable components
+- build flexible and re-usable components
 - re-usable helper functions

 ---